Overview

 Vitamin B9

-This vitamin is also important for nervous system health, and works hand-in-hand with vitamin B12.
-Unfortunately, many commercial vitamins, supplements, and "enriched" food products are made with a synthetic form of the vitamin called "folic acid" or "folate".
-In many individuals, the body is able to convert this inactive synthetic folic acid into the active form "5-methyltetrahydrofolate" (5-MTHF).
-However, a substantial number of people have a genetic deficiency that does not allow their body to convert the synthetic folic acid into 5-MTHF.
-For these people, taking folate may be harmful (block necessary enzymes), so taking the more natural 5-MTHF is necessary.
-Again, it is possible to test for Vitamin 9 deficiency or the genetic defect, but it is generally more cost-effective to simply take an appropriate 5-MTHF supplement than it is to test for deficiency or genetic polymorphism.
+Vitamin B9 is essential for nervous system health and works synergistically with vitamin B12.
+Unfortunately, many commercial vitamins, supplements, and "enriched" food products are made with a synthetic form of the vitamin called "folic acid."
+In many individuals, the body can convert this inactive synthetic folic acid into the active form "5-methyltetrahydrofolate" (5-MTHF).
+However, some people have a genetic deficiency preventing synthetic folic acid from being converted into 5-MTHF.
+For these people, taking folate may be harmful (blocking necessary enzymes), so taking the more natural 5-MTHF is necessary.
+Again, it is possible to test for Vitamin B9 deficiency or the genetic defect; however, clinical trial of an appropriate 5-MTHF supplement is generally more cost-effective than testing for deficiency or genetic polymorphisms.

 Vitamin B6

-This vitamin is also important for nervous system health.
-Again, the vitamin is available in both synthetic and methylated forms that are sometimes more effective.
+Vitamin B6 is also essential for nervous system health.
+Again, vitamin B6 is available in both synthetic and methylated forms; the methylated form is sometimes more effective.

 Vitamin B5 (Pantothenic Acid)

-This vitamin is required for synthesis of the neurotransmitter Acetyl Choline.
+Vitamin B5 is required for the synthesis of the neurotransmitter Acetyl Choline.
 Deficiency of this neurotransmitter has been associated with Alzheimer's Disease.
 It is also necessary for the synthesis of the energy metabolism intermediate acetyl-CoA.

 Vitamins B2 and B3

-These two vitamins (B2 and B3) are also known as riboflavin and niacin.
-Both are important cofactors for energy metabolism.
-Since the brain has high metabolic rate, these two vitamins are essential to support proper brain function.
+Vitamins B2 and B3 are also known as riboflavin and niacin.
+Both are essential cofactors for energy metabolism.
+Since the brain has a high metabolic rate, these two vitamins are essential for proper brain function.

 Vitamin D

 This is one of the interventions used by [Bredesen2014 🕮 ].
-Serum Vitamin D (also known as calcifediol, 25OHD or 25(OH)D) concentrations have been shown to be 1.4 standard deviation units lower in Alzheimer's Disease cases compared to cognitively healthy controls [Annweiler2013 🕮 ].
-If renal disease prevents conversion of 25OHD into the bioactive form calcitriol (1,25(OH)D), preformed Calcitriol must be supplemented.
+Serum Vitamin D (also known as calcifediol, 25OHD, or 25(OH)D) concentrations have been shown to be 1.4 standard deviation units lower in Alzheimer's disease cases compared to cognitively healthy controls [Annweiler2013 🕮 ] [Evatt2008 🕮 ].
+If renal disease prevents the conversion of 25OHD into the bioactive form calcitriol (1,25(OH)D), the patient must be supplemented with preformed calcitriol.

 Ketogenic Diet